 Despite her limited knowledge of caregiving systems like IHSS (In-Home Supportive Services) at the time, Cassandra quickly stepped into her role, beginning her journey as a full-time caregiver for her father.

-Navigating Dual Roles: Daughter and Caregiver
+Navigating Dual Roles: Caregiverand Daughter

 One of the hardest parts of Cassandra’s journey has been finding a balance between being a caregiver and a daughter.
 “Asking for help has been crucial,” she shares.
 “When you’re a caregiver, your focus is on making sure your consumer is properly taken care of, but as a daughter, especially after losing my mother, it’s tough.
 You need that emotional support.”